ipfabric/docs/docs/support/known_issues/IP_Fabric/error_messages/http_504-database_overloaded.md

 ---
-description: 'IP Fabric describes the error message "a request xxx Failed to fetch HTTP status: 504" and "Database seems to be overloaded" that may occur and how to fix it.'
+description: 'This page describes what to do when you encounter "a request xxx Failed to fetch HTTP status: 504" and "Database seems to be overloaded" messages.'
 ---

-# `a request xxx Failed to fetch HTTP status: 504` followed by `Database seems to be overloaded`
+# `a request xxx Failed to fetch HTTP status: 504` Followed by `Database seems to be overloaded`

-Immediately after an upgrade or installation, error messages `a request xxx Failed to fetch HTTP status: 504` and `Database seems to be overloaded` might be shown after a successful login.
-This is because of index database maintenance.
-Please wait some time and then try to log in to IP Fabric again.
-If it takes longer than an hour, don't hesitate to contact our Support team.
+Immediately after an upgrade or installation, `a request xxx Failed to fetch HTTP status: 504` and `Database seems to be overloaded` messages might appear after a successful login.
+This is due to index database maintenance.
+Please wait some time and then attempt to log in to IP Fabric again.
+If the issue persists for more than an hour, please do not hesitate to contact our Support team.